Hou$e of Lie$

 is a Showtime

-original series about Marty Kaan, a partner at a management consulting firm, and his three underlings: Clyde, Doug, and Jeannie.
+by Martin Kihn.
+It follows Marty Kaan, a partner at a management consulting firm, and his three underlings: Clyde, Doug, and Jeannie.
 Kaan, played by Don Cheadle, is a lonely womanizer with a sociopathic ex-wife Monica Talbot, also a management consultant.
 Kaan and Talbot have one son together, Roscoe, an exuberant elementary school student with transgender identity issues.
 Kaan has sole custody, though his father, Jeremiah, a retired therapist, lives with them and serves as a co-parent.

 Kaan's firm, Galweather & Stearn, is based in Los Angeles

 , but frequently deploys Kaan & co. to New York City

 and other US destinations to woo high-profile clients.
 Through various time-pressured meetings and well-executed PowerPoint presentations, Kaan and his team hoodwink their clients into employing them for outrageous amounts of money.
 After days of constant lying, the team spends their nights partying.

 As the series progresses, there is less focus on the teams getting clients, and more on character development.
 The central plot in the first season is a 'merger' (more like a hostile takeover) between Galweather & Stearn and Metro Capital, the client that was wooed by the Pod in the Pilot.
 Marty's relationships with his subordinates and his dysfunctional family also come into play, with him sacrificing his personal life for his job.

 The second season had ongoing stories involving a big deal in Las Vegas, along with a lot more interoffice politics.
 Season 2 also reveals a lot more of the Romance Arc

 between Jeannie and Marty.

 - Adaptation Name Change: "Marty Kaan" is a play on "Martin Kihn."